 Among her other interests are veterinary dentistry and animal behavior.
-Veterinary dentistry has recently made major advances, and Dr. Kate has participated in instruction with a veterinary dental specialist in Atlanta (facility name) to sharpen her skills.
+Veterinary dentistry has recently made major advances, and Dr. Kate has participated in instruction with a veterinary dental specialist in Atlanta, GA to sharpen her skills.
 With this new knowledge, she has advanced our dental care and has shared this training with Anchor staff.
 Recognizing that some of our pets have behavioral problems, she attended the Karen Pryor Clicker Expo to learn training techniques and methods to deal with behavioral problems.

 Hill's Science Diet, in 2013, invited Dr. Kate visit their facility to expand her knowledge in nutrition and explore nutrition as a supplemental tool for patients with medical ailments.

 When Kate is not working, she takes pleasure in hiking with her dogs and spending time in nature.
 She loves to travel and enjoys visiting National Parks and other beautiful natural environments.
 She also enjoys spending time with family and sharing her father’s dream as they work together at Anchor

 Meet Our Veterinarians